theautumn/panel_gen/README.md

 This program must be run as user 'asterisk', or at least be able to write to the following directories:
 <code>/var/spool/asterisk</code> and <code>/var/log/panel_gen</code><br />

-If /var/log/panel_gen doesn't exist, it will need to be created.
-There's currently no installer to do it for you automatically.

 Setup
 -----